armicheramos/todo-list3/README.md

 End with an example of getting some data out of the system or using it for a little demo.

+### Deployment.
+Add aditional notes to deploy this on a live system.

 .